- DATE:

 As of March 27, our navigation service supports driving directions and distance calculations.

 This expands Unit Map pathfinding capabilities to include vehicle-based navigation, which is important for use cases like self-storage and parking.
 Previously, Unit Map Beta SDK users could implement pedestrian routing.
 Now, they can also utilize vehicle-based directions and distance calculations using the same APIs.
+For example, API consumers can make separate driving and walking route requests (drive to parking area route, then walk to unit route).

 Scope & availability